vtsionis/zman/README.md

 | `version` | print current `Zman` version |

 For detailed information on the `zman` command, as well as all available commands, run `zman help` and `zman help <command>`.

+Command completion is also implemented.
+For a more OTB experience, the `<ZMAN_DIR>/completions` is automatically added to your `fpath` so there is no need for any extra configuration to have a working completion system.

 ## Supported plugins